wjq990112/soliduse/docs/guide/get-started.md

 <iframe src="https://stackblitz.com/edit/useclickoutside?embed=1&file=src/App.tsx&hideExplorer=1&hideNavigation=1" width="100%" height="400rem" style="border: none; border-radius: 8px;" />

 :::tip
-Please click the button on the left bottom side to preview in `StackBlitz`.
+If the preview window shows that the browser is incompatible, please click the button on the left bottom side to preview in [StackBlitz](https://stackblitz.com/) using a Chromium-based browser.
 :::